Kathryn Ptacek

 Kathryn Grant, née Ptacek (born September 12, 1952) is an American writer and editor.
 Since 1981, she has published science fiction, fantasy, horror, suspense, and romance short stories and novels under her maiden and married names, and under the pseudonyms Les Simons, Kathryn Atwood, Anne Mayfield, and Kathleen Maxwell.
 She is the editor and publisher of the writers-market magazine The Gila Queen's Guide to Markets.

 Biography

-Kathryn Anne Ptacek was born on September 12, 1952 in Omaha, Nebraska, United States, but she was raised in Albuquerque, New Mexico.
-She received her B. A. in Journalism, with a minor in history, with honors from the University of New Mexico, Albuquerque, in 1974.
+Kathryn Anne Ptacek was born on September 12, 1952, in Omaha, Nebraska, United States, but she was raised in Albuquerque, New Mexico.
+She received her B.A. in Journalism, with a minor in history, with honors from the University of New Mexico in 1974.
 She was married to Charles L. Grant from February 1982 until his death in 2006.

 She has also edited several anthologies of short stories.
 Her short story "Each Night, Each Year" was nominated for the 1989 Bram Stoker Award for Best Short Fiction.